nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding an event to TalentHub

     1. **Prerequisites**: Have 2 contacts for Alex Yeoh and Bernice Yu created in your Persons list

     2. Test case: `add event n/Oscars t/2024-03-01 12:10 to 2024-03-01 18:30 v/Hollywood c/Alex Yeoh p/Bernice Yu`
          1. **Expected**
             1. An event with the name 'Oscars' with the associated celebrity, duration and venue is added to the persons list.
-            2. If you are on the Persons tab, TalentHub will switch to the Events tab and display the added contact.
+            2. If you are on the Persons tab, TalentHub will switch to the Events tab.

     3. Test case: Add same event as above
          1. **Expected**: This event already exists in TalentHub.